rajsingha/L-M-S/README.md

+# Learning-Managment-System
-# A whole new Learning-Managment-System is under developing.
+## A whole new Learning-Managment-System is under development

+This application is now open-source you can contribute on this..